Frequently Asked Questions

 The direction of velvet depends on the position of the pile.
 Velvets are woven in two ways: with an upright pile and a directional pile.
 With a directional pile the reference is made to the nap.
 To determine the nap, run your hand back and forth across the pile surface; the smooth direction indicates the direction of the nap.
 It is important to pay close attention to the nap, especially when comparing a CFA.
 Make sure the nap is in the same direction.
 To often CFA?s are questioned because the fabrics were not viewed in the same direction.

 To The Trade

-This term is used to describe the wholesale relationship between Showrooms and trade professionals, i.e. designers, architects, and Specifiers.
+This term is used to describe the relationship between Showrooms and interior design trade professionals, i.e. designers, architects, and Specifiers.